We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.

 Profile 1: Medusa 2017

-Profile 1: Medusa is a popular perfume by Ikiryō for women and men and was released in 2017.
-The scent is smoky-floral.
+A popular perfume by Ikiryō for women and men, released in 2017.
+The scent is floral-smoky.
 The longevity is above-average.
-It is still in production.
+The production was apparently discontinued.

 We may earn a commission when you buy from links on our site, including the eBay Partner Network and Amazon.